padmakarPi/ibis-poc-demo/docs/implementation/environment-variable-management.md

 ```

 ### Importing Pages as Microfrontends :
 - import loadRemoteContainer function into the microfrontend.
-Suppose if you import microfrontend calling multiple time in the project then run that useEffect on the parent component.
+- If your microfrontend is imported multiple times, don’t load it in every component.
+Instead, use a parent-level useEffect so the remote is registered once.

 ```